jinoklee/tReasure/README.md

 tReasure is a package for the R computing environment and it is assumed that you have already installed R according to your operating system.
 See the R project at (http://www.r-project.org). tReasure requires the gwidget2 graphical library to run and a few additional packages for the analysis of RNA-seq.

 ### 🔔 Notics
 * tReasure works fine with version R4.1.
 After being updated to the latest R version 4.2, an error has been identified in the tReasure.
-As soon as possible, We will revise the code and announce it again.
+As soon as possible, we will revise the code and announce it again.

 ### 1. Preliminaries